Hau-Hau/firefox-tab-suspender/README.md

 _Firefox Tab Suspender_ is an open source (only source code, see license) extension for Firefox Browser 59+.

-❗️ Currently extension is developed in another (private) repository.
-After finishing works changes will be merged to this repository.
-It is highly possible that any changes in this repository will be not compatible with new version so please don't contributing to this version for a while. ❗️
+❗️ Currently extension is developed on another private repository.
+Changes will be merged to into this repository after completion of work.
+It is highly possible that changes made in this repository will be not compatible with new version so please don't contribute to this version for a while. ❗️

 Extension's target are people who use older computers or just want to reduce browser's ram usage.
 For this reasons I strive to make _Firefox Tab Suspender_ lightweight and performant as much as it is possible.